techiescamp/kubernetes-prometheus/README.md

 Idea of this repo to understand all the components involved in prometheus setup.

-You can find the full tutorial from here https://devopscube.com/setup-prometheus-monitoring-on-kubernetes/
+You can find the full tutorial from here--> [Kubernetes Monitoting setup Using Prometheus](https://devopscube.com/setup-prometheus-monitoring-on-kubernetes/)

 ## 🚀 CKA, CKAD, CKS or KCNA Voucher Codes

-If you are preparing for CKA, CKAD, CKS or KCNA exam, **get 40% discount** today using code **SPRING40** at https://kube.promo/spring.
-It is a limited time Spring sale offer
+If you are preparing for CKA, CKAD, CKS or KCNA exam, **get $57 discount** today using code **DCUBEOFFER** at https://kube.promo/latest.
+It is a limited time offer

 ## ✍️ Other Manifest repos